metamn/rough-hands/README.md

 # Rough Hands
-Rough Hands - Store Page demo
+Rough Hands - Store Page demo - https://morethemes.baby/rough-hands/

 ## Overview

 This is a demo page for the Rough Hands online store.
 It is based on the WordPress WooCommerce plugin and their Storefront e-commerce theme.

 Storefront is the default standard for WooCommerce and we are adapting it to the Rough Hands needs using this current child theme.

-This child theme, again, was inspired by another official child theme, Boutique.

-The idea is to stick to the standards whenever possible for better performance and future compatibility.
+Stick to the standards whenever possible for better performance and future compatibility.

 ## Content